Anhui Medical University

+Anhui Medical University (AHMU; 安徽医科大学) is a provincial public medical university in Hefei, Anhui, China.
+It is affiliated with the Anhui Provincial Government, and co-sponsored by the Anhui Provincial Government, the Ministry of Education, and the National Health Commission.

 There are 16,673 students at the university, of whom 179 are enrolled in doctoral programs, 2,728 in master's programs, and 8,867 in undergraduate programs, plus 95 international students (including those from Hong Kong and Macao) and 7,187 students enrolled in the School of Extended Education.

 History

 The predecessor of Anhui Medical University was Dongnan Medical College, established in 1926 in Shanghai.
 Moved first to Huaiyuan County, Anhui Province, at the end of 1949, and then to Hefei, the capital of Anhui Province, in 1952, Dongnan Medical College changed its name to Anhui Medical College.

 In June 1996, approved by the National Committee on Education, Anhui Medical College was renamed Anhui Medical University.

 Organization

 The university has 24 directly affiliated teaching units and ten affiliated hospitals, plus 42 clinical schools and 37 teaching hospitals.
 Other professional practicing and teaching bases connected to the university are over 100.
 The university at present offers 29 undergraduate programs and options.

 Regarding advanced studies, the university has eight doctoral programs, five first-rate-discipline master's programs, 64 master's programs, and five professional degree programs.
 The university was authorized to offer an MD degree in clinical medicine and a professional degree in stomatology at master's level.
 The two degrees, especially that of MD, symbolize a major breakthrough in the advanced professional education in Anhui Province, making it possible for the university to cover in its curricula the full-range professional education at undergraduate, master's, and doctoral levels.

 Three post-doctoral programs have been set up in pharmacy, clinical medicine, and public health and preventive medicine.
 The university owns one national key academic discipline and 22 provincial key academic disciplines, as well as 27 provincial key clinical-medicine disciplines and priorly-supported disciplines.
 It also owns two key laboratories of the Ministry of Education co-established by Anhui Province and the Ministry of Education, 13 laboratories co-established by the central (the Ministry of Finance) and local authorities, and 19 key laboratories (technological and engineering centers, and public scientific service facilities) at provincial level or above.

 Besides, Anhui Medical University is the national base for the study of clinical medicines and chemical reagents.
 Two courses have been ranked among the National Elite Courses, and two programs approved nationally as the featured ones among the institutions of higher learning.